scivision/PyLivestream/README.md

 * does *not* auto-restart if network connection glitches
 * is intended as a bare minimum command generator to run the FFmpeg program
 * is not intended for bidirectional robust streaming--consider a program/system based on Jitsi for that.
-* generally does not work from Windows Subsystem for Linux 1 because of lack of hardware interface in WSL1.
-It works fine from native Windows.

 ### Design rationale